-As part of this transition to the new experience, customers who purchased prior to November 22, 2013 and registered their kit prior to November 17, 2015, will have their current health-related reports - Health Risks, Inherited Conditions, Drug Response, and Traits - archived in the form of printable, PDF reports.
-This archive will be accessible in the new experience and customers will continue to be able to view these reports through the archive link; due to FDA restrictions archived reports cannot be modified.
+Health-related reports in the old experience - Health Risks (also known as Genetic Risk Factors), Inherited Conditions, Drug Response, and Traits - will be archived in the form of printable, PDF reports.
+This archive will be accessible in the new experience and customers will continue to be able to view these reports through the archive link.

 Health Results Options